 - Track your meditations time

-- And to get in enough meditation, make use of your space time.
+- And to get in enough, make use of your space time.

 Here’s How To Make Meditation A Habit

 The best way how to make meditation a habit is by tracking your meditation time.
-This way you can stick to a meditation plan like my Beginners Mindfulness Plan.
+This way you can stick to a meditation plan like my Beginners Buddhist Plan.

 To do this, start by choosing a good time-tracking app